bartam/windowSwitcher/readme.md

 * Names are sorted alphabetically.
 I use a naming scheme of "{group #} - {class}" to organize the list.

+* There's a 5 second delay between each process when you "Start All".

 * Unique names aren't enforced, but are recommended.
 You may experience problems saving/deleting on items sharing the same name.

 * You need to start the program through the application.
 It won't detect pre-existing windows or windows opened in other methods.